r5atom/Saturday-Datascience/README.md

 I started working on this in 2014, but I've been systematically been collecting results for about two years now.
 It contains all sorts of lots (goods that are offered in an auction): Cars, trucks, motorcycles and trailers.
 I've been focussing on getting the results cleaned on cars mainly.

 To interpret the auction results, I realize it helps to know a little Dutch.
-But, I've done most of the work translating the results into meaningful field names.
-If something is unclear, online translators are your best friend or contact me.
+I've tried to translate the results into meaningful field names.
+Here below is a glossary, but if something remains unclear you can always raise an issue.

 ## Step 1: Scraping the results